 Through his production and literary start up, Vanished and Gone, Chaney has directed a music video for Poets Club Records, bringing visuals to an alternate version of Zilverzurf's Ceu Sem Fim, featuring Lykke Li, singing in Portuguese.

 Chaney currently works as a screenwriter for Guys Walk Into A Bar (NY) and TakeTheHill (LA) on a feature film project titled River Thief, his start up being the genesis of the material, based on the remarkable life of Jerry McAuley, the first person in history to open the doors of a religious institution seven days a week, specifically for the outcasts of society.
 In Chaney's journey through this project thus far, he has had the pleasure of collaborating with Todd Komarnicki, Scott Winters, Dean Winters, David Wendorff, Jonathan Coleman, Jeanne Moore, and Seth Parks.

-Eric is also a formerly sponsored skateboarder, a budding investor, a union doorman in Manhattan, a lover of books, poetry, music, prayer, psychology, nature, meditation and yoga.
-He has hopes of learning to ride a Harley Davidson in the very near future, through the city streets and the hills of the Hudson Valley.
+Eric is also a formerly sponsored skateboarder, a budding investor, a union doorman in Manhattan, a lover of books, poetry, music, prayer, psychology, nature, meditation, yoga, and his new motorcycle.